-Margin and markup are two different perspectives on the relationship between price and cost (much like a cup being half full or half empty).
+Margin vs markup: These are two different perspectives on the relationship between price and cost (much like a cup being half full or half empty).

 As previously mentioned, the marginal profit calculator lets you know the difference between your selling cost and the amount you spent to make the product, and markup is the difference between your selling price and your profit.